 - Gross examination— this type of procedure involves the examination of a sample using microscopes to identify common diseases.
 It is often instrumental in discovering the presence of parasites or infections.
 In many cases, a pathogen that is causing tissue death can be easily identified by looking at samples of the dead tissue.

 - Hematopathology— hematopathology is centered around the study of cells in the blood to reveal diseases and disorders.
 The tests performed focus on the blood cells themselves rather than the other components found in the sample to determine whether the body is exhibiting an immune response or if mutations are present, such as when a patient is suffering from leukemia.

 - Urinalysis— after collecting a urine sample, pathologists can study the chemical makeup of the fluids eliminated through the urine to detect the presence of pathogens, chemicals, and other substances which could lead to a diagnosis.
 A urine sample may also reveal deficiencies or an excess of substances that can determine the cause of an illness.

 - Fecal analysis— the examination of fecal matter can be effective in identifying parasites and other pathogens that leave the body through bowel movements.
 It is primarily ordered by gastroenterologists looking to confirm or rule out certain illnesses in the digestive tract.

-- Toxicology— both blood and urine can be put through a toxicological examination to determine whether alcohol, drugs, certain medications or other toxic substances are presence.
+- Toxicology— both blood and urine can be put through a toxicological examination to determine whether alcohol, drugs, certain medications or other toxic substances are present.
 By determining what substances are present in the body, doctors can then administer the appropriate substances to counteract poisons, drugs or medicines.

 - Endocrinology— endocrine testing can reveal abnormalities in the hormone levels of patients who may be suffering from disorders caused by hormonal imbalances in the brain or throughout the body.